 Although most groups want to see and do roughly the same things when they visit Iceland, it’s having Girl Guiding experience and knowing what works well that makes us different.

-With 15 years of travelling in Iceland and with first-hand knowledge of the activities we recommend, we’ve also built up very strong friendships with our business partners and learnt a great deal about less-visited places and more unusual things to do.
+With almost 20 years of travelling in Iceland and with first-hand knowledge of the activities we recommend, we’ve also built up very strong friendships with our business partners and learnt a great deal about less-visited places and more unusual things to do.

 While we appreciate that many leaders are ready to travel without a local tour guide in Iceland, we always ensure that a group is not left to go solo.
 Having a tour guide for all or part of the trip allows the leader to focus on making the holiday the best it can be for each person while we – or one of our small team of fully-qualified tour guides – take care of the detail.